simoneas02/2017-goals/studying-english.md

-# Only a study list for iprove my english!
+# Only a study list for improve my english!
 ## Dream big, set goals and take actions.
 Yes, we can do it!
 ![goal image](image/goal.gif)